astridx/meinblog/content/posts/joomla/23joomla-pagination.en.md

 In the global configuration you can set the number of elements that will be displayed by default.
 Normally this is set to 20 elements.

 ![Joomla Pagination in global configuration](/images/j4x23x2.png)

+Do you feel that something is missing in this chapter?
+Are you wondering where all the calculations are that create the page links?
+Then take a look at the file [libraries/src/Pagination/Pagination.php](https://github.com/joomla/joomla-cms/blob/65aaacc28cddfed55804306eb02b407d28884159/libraries/src/Pagination/Pagination.php#L437)[^/github.com/joomla/joomla-cms/blob/4.0-dev/libraries/src/Pagination/Pagination.php].
+Joomla does all the work for you if you use the standard and know where to find what.

 ## Test your Joomla component